Pseudo-concave optimization of the first eigenvalue of elliptic operators with application to topology optimization by homogenization: Applications: optimal design by homogenization

 However, the relaxation by the homogenization method is not only replacing the characteristic function $\chi_\omega$ by the density function $\theta$, because the microstructure also affects the material properties.
 We explain the details with two different settings of optimal design problems: conductivity and elasticity.
-In the conductivity setting, the eigenvector $u$ is a scalar-valued function (often used to represent temperature or 1-dimensional displacement), and the first eigenvalue is always simple under a certain assumption.
+In the conductivity setting, the eigenvector $u$ is a scalar-valued function (often used to represent temperature or 1-dimensional displacement), and the first eigenvalue is simple if $\Omega$ is connected.
 In the elasticity setting, the eigenvector $u$ is a vector-valued function (often used to represent 2- or 3-dimensional displacement) and the first eigenvalue is not necessarily simple (not necessarily differentiable) \cite[Section 7.3.3]{allaire07}.